Formality properties of finitely generated groups and Lie algebras: Introduction

 \subsection{Field extensions and formality}

+We start by reviewing in \S\ref{sect:Liealgebras} some basic notions pertaining to filtered and graded Lie algebras.
+We say that a Lie algebra $\g$ (over a field $\k$ of characteristic $0$) is {\em filtered formal}\/ if it admits complete, separated filtration, and there exists a filtration-preserving isomorphism $\g\cong \widehat{\gr}(\g)$ which induces the identity on associated graded Lie algebras.
+Our first result, which generalizes a recent theorem of Cornulier \cite{Cornulier14}, shows that filtered-formality behaves well with respect to field extensions.
+The proof we give in Theorem \ref{thm:ffdescent} is based on recent work of Enriquez \cite{Enriquez} and Maassarani \cite{Maassarani}.

+\begin{theorem} Let $\fg$ be a $\k$-Lie algebra endowed with a complete, separated filtration such that $\gr(\fg)$ is finitely generated in degree $1$.
+If $\k\subset \K$ is a field extension, then $\fg$ is filtered-formal if and only if the $\K$-Lie algebra $\fg \otimes_{\k} \K$ is filtered-formal. \end{theorem}

-We start by reviewing in \S\ref{sect:Liealgebras}--\S\ref{sect:koszul} some basic notions pertaining to filtered and graded Lie algebras, as well as the notions of quadratic and Koszul algebras, while in \S\ref{sec:formality}, we analyze in detail the relationship between the $1$-minimal model $\cM(A,1)$ and the dual Lie algebra $\fL(A)$ of a differential graded $\k$-algebra $(A,d)$.
+We continue in \S\ref{sect:koszul} with a review of the notions of quadratic and Koszul algebras.
+In \S\ref{sec:formality}, we analyze in detail the relationship between the $1$-minimal model $\cM(A,1)$ and the dual Lie algebra $\fL(A)$ of a differential graded $\k$-algebra $(A,d)$.
 The reason for doing this is a result of Sullivan \cite{Sullivan}, which gives a functorial isomorphism of pronilpotent Lie algebras, $\fL(A)\cong \fm(G;\k)$, provided $\cM(A,1)$ is a $1$-minimal model for a finitely generated group $G$.
+The book by F\'elix, Halperin, and Thomas \cite{FHT2} provides a good reference for this subject.

-Of particular interest is the case when $A$ is a connected, graded commutative algebra with $\dim(A^1)<\infty$, endowed with the differential $d=0$.
-In Theorem \ref{thm:model-holonomy}, we show that $\fL(A)$ is isomorphic (as a complete, filtered Lie algebra) to the degree completion of the holonomy Lie algebra of $A$.
-In the case when $A^{\le 2}=H^{\le 2}(G;\k)$, and for some finitely generated group $G$, this result recovers the aforementioned characterization of the $1$-formality property of $G$.
-Furthermore, we show in Corollary \ref{cor:filtmin} that a group $G$ is filtered-formal if and only if $G$ has a $1$-minimal model whose differential is homogeneous with respect to the Hirsch weights.
+Of particular interest is the case when $A$ is a connected, graded commutative algebra with $A^1$ finite-dimensional, endowed with the differential $d=0$.
+In Theorem \ref{thm:model-holonomy}, we show that $\fL(A)$ is isomorphic (as a filtered Lie algebra) to the degree completion of the holonomy Lie algebra of $A$.
+In the case when $A^{\le 2}=H^{\le 2}(G;\k)$, for some finitely generated group $G$, this result recovers the aforementioned characterization of the $1$-formality property of $G$.
+In Theorem \ref{thm:filtmin} we give an alternate interpretation of filtered formality: A group $G$ is filtered-formal if and only if $G$ has a $1$-minimal model whose differential is homogeneous with respect to the canonical Hirsch weights.